 Once you have figured out your antenna’s latitude and longitude and have it in the correct “DMM” format, enter that latitude and longitude into the modem!
 Be sure to set the N or S and the W or E accordingly as well!

 Next, select the E19 (Echostar 19) satellite @ 97.1 West unless you are in one of the few areas (South of Portland, OR, south of Miami, FL, parts of Wisconsin, etc.) where E19 doesn’t cover and in that case select E17 @ 107.1 West.

-Elevation is the height of your antenna, or the angle to the sky.
+Elevation is the up or down height or angle the antenna needs to the sky.
 The elevation setting mark is on the left side of the az/el cap!
 There is a little engraved line under the nut that needs to be set on whatever elevation your modem showed for your location!
-In this photo the elevation is set to 49 degrees.
+In this photo, the elevation is set to 49 degrees.
 Keep in mind that depending on how loose you left the antenna on the mast, and how level your mount is, you may need to adjust the elevation accordingly to compensate for that!

 Skew/Tilt is the tilt of the antenna clockwise or counterclockwise while looking at the back of the antenna!
 With the .98m round antennas, this setting is ignored and you simply make sure your antenna skew/tilt is set to 0.
-If you have a .74m oval antenna, you will need to set the skew accordingly!
+There is no adjustment for skew/tilt on the .90m metal antennas, HOWEVER… if you happen to have an upgraded .74m oval antenna, you will need to set the skew accordingly!
 Note that there is a + and a – setting!

 Once you have the antenna setup and pointed in the general direction of the satellite, we usually make sure the antenna is snugged down to the mast, but leave the 3 nuts that secure the antenna to the mast, just loose enough for the antenna to turn east and west on the mast without sagging in elevation too much!